svasek/docker-calibre-web/README.md

 ## Configuration at first launch ##
  1. Point your browser to `http://hostname:<HTTP PORT>` e.g. `http://hostname:8083`
- 2. Set Location of your Calibre books folder to the path of the folder where you mounted your Calibre folder in the container, which is by default `/books`.
+ 2. If you want to change location of your Calibre books folder, go to `http://hostname:8083/admin/dbconfig` and set it to the path of the folder where you mounted your Calibre folder in the container.
+This is `/books` by default.
-    So enter at the field __Location of Calibre database__ the mapped volume `/books`.
- 3. Hit __Submit__ then __Login__.

 Default admin login:
  * __Username:__ admin